 Your surgeon will schedule several follow-up appointments during the first year after surgery.
 They may also schedule periodic checkups after that.

 You may have questions or concerns during your recovery period.
-Your doctor and physical therapist (PT) also need to monitor your improvement.
+Your doctor and physical therapist also need to monitor your improvement.